Skip to Main Content

 Colleges rely on your FAFSA to put together your financial aid package and provide an award offer if you get accepted.

-The FAFSA usually opens on October 1 each year, and it's a good idea to submit it as soon as possible.
-Financial aid, such as grants and work-study, are awarded on a first-come, first-served basis since funding is limited.
+The FAFSA usually opens on October 1 each year, and it's important to submit it as soon as possible.
+Financial aid, such as grants and work-study, is awarded on a first-come, first-served basis since funding is limited.

-Many students apply to several colleges, including reach schools, target schools and safety schools.
-If your school participates in the Common App or Coalition App, you can fill out a single application and send it off to multiple institutions.
-In a few rare cases, you'll have to apply directly with the college itself.
+Many students apply to several colleges, including reach schools, target schools, and safety schools.
+If your school participates in the Common App or Coalition App, you can complete a single application and submit it to multiple institutions.
+In a few rare cases, you'll have to apply directly to the college itself.
 Here's a closer look at each option.

 The Common App